Follow the classic 4% rule, and a $1 million nest egg will mean $40,000 in annual income in retirement. Let's face it: That's not going to cut it.

 We all want to help our parents meet the goal of aging in place independently and happily.
 Here are five things you can do to improve the odds of that in the years ahead.

-Hong Kong is looking less and less safe for U.S. government whistleblower Edward Snowden.
+It looks like Hong Kong is a no-go for U.S. government whistleblower Edward Snowden.
 Here are a few other places that might be a bit more attractive for a man on the run.

 Even though the stock market has recovered from the 2008 crash, many Americans still report big losses in their retirement savings, and these 'derailers' are to blame.